Ivory42/Drones/README.md

 ## Known Issues
   - Drones can phase through geometry at certain speeds
   - Ground based drones are not properly tested/functioning at this time
-  - Spawning drones seems to create invisible non-networked entities that cause visual bugs with hitscan attacks

 ## Planned Featurs